Computer-Architecture-Project-Team-11/Part1/Report.md

         ```

    b.
 Comparing the simulations run with MinorCPU and TimingSimpleCPU we noticed the following:
-     * differencies:
+     * Differencies:
        * host_seconds: 0.78 for TimingSimpleCPU and 2,09 for MinorCPU
        * sim_seconds: 0.000692 for TimingSimpleCPU and 0,000333 for MinorCPU
        * Number of indirect misses: 138 for MinorCPU and it is not mentioned for TimingSimpleCPU
-     *
+     * Similarities:
+       * sim_freq: 1000000000000 for both CPUs
+       * host_mem_usage: 674144 for TimingSimpleCPU and 678752 for MinorCPU
+       * Number of instructions commited: 445920 for TimingSimpleCPU and 445973 for MinorCPU
+     The differencies are mostly related to time.
+They are justified considering the fact that TimingSimpleCPU lacks in speed in comparison to MinorCPU.
+     The similarities are also justified because they concern parameters that are controled by either the program or the intruction given.
    c. srthdhrg